FEEDFACE-COM/facade/README.md

 - A projector connected to the Raspberry Pi via HDMI
 - An alias `alias fcd='nc -N raspberrypi 4045'` in your shell

 Then just run `echo FOOBAR | fcd` on any machine that can reach the Raspberry Pi.
 This will render the text _FOOBAR_ onto the wall for everyone to see.
-While the text is displayed in plain console style by default, FACADE also supports custom styles in the form of vertex shaders that you can create and alter on the fly.
+While the text is displayed in plain console style by default, FACADE also supports custom styles in the form of OpenGLES shaders that you can create and alter on the fly.

 --